Arizona’s Uprising Teachers Build Bridges, Not Walls | OurFuture.org by People's Action

 Further, in Arizona, charter schools make up nearly a quarter of all K-12 publicly funded schools and educate about 17 percent of students.
 What will teachers in those schools do?

-Like the participants in other teacher uprisings, Arizona’s teachers will likely prove to be bridge builders rather than a wall buildesr.
+Like the participants in other teacher uprisings, Arizona’s teachers will likely prove to be bridge builders.
 As a new report from the Schott Foundation for Public Education explains, the Arizona teacher uprising is yet another example of a powerful new wave of community-labor partnerships that are keeping students first.

 Teacher and Communities Together